-The charisms of Unitas, Veritas and Caritas shape our community and are the foundation on which the Austin Prep Community Covenant and Re-Opening Plan are built.
-As members of the Austin Prep community, we ask that you commit to doing your part to keep yourself, your family, and the Austin Prep community healthy and safe.
-To support that endeavor, all members of the community are asked to adhere to the guidelines and expectations outlined in both of the Reopening plan and the Community Covenant.
-Failure to comply with the Reopening Plan and the Community Covenant guidelines and expectations will constitute a major school rule violation and result in a formal disciplinary response.
+The charisms of Unitas, Veritas and Caritas shape our community and are the foundation on which the Austin Prep Community is built.
+As members of the Austin Preparatory School community, we ask that you commit to doing your part to keep yourself, your family, and the Austin Preparatory School community healthy and safe.
+To support that endeavor, all members of the community are asked to adhere to any guidelines and expectations communicated by the Health Office or Administration in response to manage Covid-related health concerns.
+Failure to comply with these guidelines and expectations will constitute a major school rule violation and result in a formal disciplinary response.